-One of the best ways to get rid of the debris is by renting a roll-off container.
+One of the most affordable and efficient ways to get rid of interior demolition debris is to rent a dumpster.

-Read on to learn the tips and tricks to having a successful, stress-free dumpster rental experience.
+Read our tips and tricks to having a successful, stress-free dumpster rental experience.

 Choose the Right Size Dumpster for the Job

-The dumpster you rent must be big enough to hold the debris from your demo project, and it must also include a weight limit high enough to accommodate your debris in the smallest number of trips possible.
+The dumpster you rent must be big enough to hold the debris from your demo project, and it must also include a weight limit large enough to accommodate your debris in the fewest number of trips possible.

-If you’re doing a small ½-bath remodel, you can get away with using a 10 yard container for the debris.
+If you’re doing a small half bath remodel, you can get away with using a 10 yard container for the debris.

 However, for larger bathroom remodels, a 20 yard container is the smarter option.